Encapsule-Annex/jsgraph/README.md

 - getEdgeProperty({ u: vertexId, v: vertexId }) - get the properties data associated with a specific edge
 - setEdgeProperty({ e: { u: vertexId, v: vertexId }, p: ?}) - set the properties data associated with a specific edge

-#### Object-level methods
+#### DirectedGraph graph-scope methods

-- verticesCount()
+- verticesCount() - obtain the count of vertices in the container
-- getVertices()
+- getVertices() - retrieve an array of ID strings for all vertices in the container
-- edgesCount()
+- edgesCount() - obtain the count of edges in the container
-- getEdges()
-- getRootVertices()
-- getLeafVertices()
-- toObject()
+- getEdges() - retrieve an array of edge descriptor objects for all edges in the container
+- getRootVertices() - retrieve an array of ID strings for all vertices that have in-degree zero
+- getLeafVertices() - retrieve an array of ID strings for all vertices that have out-degree zero
+- toObject() - serialize the DirectedGraph container to a JavaScript data object
-- toJSON(replacer, space)
+- toJSON(replacer, space) - serialize the DirectedGraph container to a JSON string
-- fromObject(dataObject)
+- fromObject(dataObject) - import a jsgraph-format JavaScript data object into the container
-- fromJSON(jsonString)
+- fromJSON(jsonString) - import jsgraph-format JSON string into the container

-#### Private state

-The following runtime properties are visible under the runtime debugger but should be considered _private state_ of the DirectedGraph implementation that may change without notice.

-To avoid problems with future jsgraph releases, never access `DirectedGraph` private state directly.
-Instead, rely on the API methods documented above to insulate your derived client code from the specific storage representation used by jsgraph vX.Y.Z.

-- vertexMap: {},
-- rootMap: {},
-- leafMap: {},
-- edgeCount: 0,
-- constructionError: null
+### jsgraph.directed.transpose

 <hr>